Lovers Key State Park is full of shells, birds and beauty

 A paddling trail through the park’s waterways is 5 miles roundtrip.
 The route takes you through mangrove-lined waterways where you have a good chance of seeing a variety of birds and possibly manatees.
 (Occasionally, an alligator is spotted too.)

-The sprawling park has a tram that transports visitors and their gear from the parking lot, which is on Black Island, to the beach, which is on Lovers Key.
+The sprawling park has a tram that transports visitors and their gear from the parking lot, which is on Black Island, to the bridge to the beach, which is on Lovers Key.

 Lovers Key Welcome and Discovery Center